-Cleveland Metroparks CEO Brian Zimmerman told The Plain Dealer (http://bit.ly/1Q97WZo ) late last month that the park system is overseeing the station’s restoration.
-The park system will manage the facility, and Zimmerman says the city of Cleveland will probably keep ownership.
+Cleveland Metroparks CEO Brian Zimmerman tells The Plain Dealer (http://bit.ly/1Q97WZo ) that the park system is overseeing the station’s restoration and will manage the facility.
+Zimmerman says the city of Cleveland will probably keep ownership.

-Uses for the station have not been finalized, but could include a base for community sailing.
+Uses for the station haven’t been finalized, but could include a base for community sailing.